How to split a payment across multiple bank accounts

 When a transaction is split, the transaction fee is automatically charged to the main account.
 If the main account receives a 0% percentage deduction, the subaccount gets charged the transaction fee.

-When creating a subaccount confirm that the bank account details are entered correctly.
+It's very important to double-check the account information when creating a subaccount.
+Do this to ensure you are transferring to the correct bank account.
 Paystack will not be liable for payouts to an incorrect bank account.

 If you've successfully created a subaccount, your Subaccounts page should look like this.